Creation and execution of a Jobs Queue.

 ≤ 0 : Use actionPath

-actionPath char* or String 0 Complete path of the action for executing the order.
+actionPath char* or String 0 Complete path of the action for executing the job.
 The parameter is only used if actionID ≤ 0 is.

 Create a processing job for each of five existing documents.
 After that, a new document should be created in a further job.
 At the end of the script, the queue processing of the jobs is started.